 Filter ‘vegan’ on our website and you’ll be offered no less than 10 pages of vegan friendly wines.

 At St Austell Wines we now have a wide range suitable for vegans and/or vegetarians at varied price points.
-We are currently finalising our range for 2019 and a specification for our suppliers is that where possible, we want our wines to be vegan.
+Specification for our suppliers is that where possible, we want our wines to be vegan.
 Of course, it isn’t just us asking this of producers and such is the trend that some wineries are aiming for 100% vegan status.

-One of our favourite wineries, Cramele Recas in Romania, is in the process of moving all wines to vegan status this year.
+One of our favourite wineries, Cramele Recas in Romania, is in the process of moving all wines to vegan status.
 Read Bristol-born owner Philip Cox’s interview with The Buyer and his take on why vegan is the future for all Cramele Recas’ wines.

 Finding the Right Vegan Wines for Your List